mavek87/Java-MyCopies/README.md

 # Java-MyCopies
-Software for backup data written in Java
+Software written in Java for data backups

+Alpha Version